typestyle/typestyle.github.io/src/docs/flex.md

 |                     FOOTER                       |
 ----------------------------------------------------
 ```
 This is actually a layout used by lots of applications.
-If you think about it, its just a nesting of concepts you already know `csx.vertical`,`csx.horizontal`, `csx.flex`, `csx.content`.
+If you think about it, its just a nesting of concepts you already know `csstips.vertical`,`csstips.horizontal`, `csstips.flex`, `csstips.content`.

-In fact its a combination of the first example layout (`csx.vertical`):
+In fact its a combination of the first example layout (`csstips.vertical`):

 ```
 ------------------------------------